Intecial/ThoughtsTracker/README.md

 It gives the dates and time to provide user sense of time when it was written Provides save and load functionality : To save, click the "save" button on top left, enter the file name finishing with the ".csv" at the end, then press submit
                                        To load, click the "load" button on top left, enter the file name finishing with the ".csv" at the end, then press submit
+NB: The saved file is saved to your computer user folder

 It gives the statistics of the records made.
 This contains the word counts and five most frequenty used words on the right side of the program which will be reflected everytime user adds new sentences